-The Commission is comprised of seven members, three representing state agencies and four appointed by the Governor.
-The three agency representatives are directors, or their designee, from the Arkansas Department of Health, Arkansas Game and Fish Commission, and Arkansas Department of Agriculture.
-The four other members represent each of the four congressional districts in the state.
+The Commission is comprised of seven (7) members, three (3) representing state agencies and four (4) appointed by the Governor.
+The three (3) agency representatives are directors - or their designee - of the:

 Associate Environment Administrator, Division of Environmental Quality